-We thank Catherine Vlahakis and Holly Sheets for their kind support in the processing of the ALMA data, despite the unusual circumstances due to the cyberattack.
-We also thank Pablo Albalo Halo for sharing deep insights into the NIRSpec data analysis.
-We are grateful to Caitlin Casey and Steven Finkelstein for helpful discussions for this paper.
+We thank the anonymous referee for constructive comments and suggestions.
+We also thank Catherine Vlahakis and Holly Sheets for their kind support in the processing of the ALMA data, despite the unusual circumstances due to the cyberattack.
+We are grateful to Pablo Albalo Halo for sharing deep insights into the NIRSpec data analysis and to Caitlin Casey, Steven Finkelstein, and Daniel Stark for helpful discussions for this paper.
 This paper makes use of the ALMA data: ADS/JAO.
 ALMA \#2022.A.00022.S.
 ALMA is a partnership of the ESO (representing its member states), NSF (USA) and NINS (Japan), together with NRC (Canada), MOST and ASIAA (Taiwan), and KASI (Republic of Korea), in cooperation with the Republic of Chile.
 The Joint ALMA Observatory is operated by the ESO, AUI/NRAO, and NAOJ.
 This work is based on observations and archival data made with the {\it Spitzer Space Telescope}, which is operated by the Jet Propulsion Laboratory, California Institute of Technology, under a contract with NASA, along with archival data from the NASA/ESA {\it Hubble Space Telescope}.
 This research also made use of the NASA/IPAC Infrared Science Archive (IRSA), which is operated by the Jet Propulsion Laboratory, California Institute of Technology, under contract with the National Aeronautics and Space Administration.
 The Early Release Observations\footnote{ \url{https://www.stsci.edu/jwst/science-execution/approved-programs/webb-first-image-observations}} and associated materials were developed, executed, and compiled by the ERO production team: Hannah Braun, Claire Blome, Matthew Brown, Margaret Carruthers, Dan Coe, Joseph DePasquale, Nestor Espinoza, Macarena Garcia Marin, Karl Gordon, Alaina Henry, Leah Hustak, Andi James, Ann Jenkins, Anton Koekemoer, Stephanie LaMassa, David Law, Alexandra Lockwood, Amaya Moro-Martin, Susan Mullally, Alyssa Pagan, Dani Player, Klaus Pontoppidan, Charles Proffitt, Christine Pulliam, Leah Ramsay, Swara Ravindranath, Neill Reid, Massimo Robberto, Elena Sabbi, Leonardo Ubeda.